michaeljhanley/sfo-survey-viz/README.md

 This project addresses a key business problem for San Francisco International Airport (SFO): understanding and optimizing transportation patterns to enhance traveler satisfaction.
 By analyzing transportation data, the project identifies trends and highlights behavioral differences between traveler segments.

 ## Business Problem
 In this scenario, SFO seeks guidance from an outside consulting firm about potential adaptations to changing transportation preferences and traveler behavior.
 The firm must analyze the survey responses, visualize the results in a presentation, and offer data-driven recommendations.
+(Note: the scope of this research is intentionally limited to 3 visualizations in order to make it a portfolio-appropriate project.)

 Key challenges include:
 - Data completeness and consistency